wudimeicom/WudimeiPHP/ReadMe.md

 ## Try WudimeiMVC
 WudimeiMVC is a ready-to-use project that wrote by the same author,it's base on WudimeiPHP, url https://github.com/wudimeicom/WudimeiMVC

+Note: the `test` folder is deprecated ,please view the new things from WudimeiMVC

 ## Installation:

 1. please download wudimeiPHP https://github.com/wudimeicom/WudimeiPHP/archive/master.zip